magma/magma/docs/readmes/contributing/contribute_vscode.md

 Inside the newly created VSCode window, go to **File → Open Workspace** and select  `/home/vagrant/magma/vscode-workspaces/workspace.magma-vm-workspace.code-workspace`.

-## Setup Devcontainer workspace with GitHub Codespaces
+### Open a Devcontainer workspace with GitHub Codespaces

 **Prerequisite**: Have access to [GitHub Codespaces](https://github.com/features/codespaces).
 If you do not have access, follow the instructions at `.devcontainer/README.md` to open it using Docker.